-- Z. State Committee The Wisconsin State Heat & Frost Insulation Workers Apprenticeship Advisory Committee is advisory to the Department of Workforce Development and the Bureau of Apprenticeship Standards on matters of apprenticeship and to the Wisconsin Technical College System (WTCS) on matters of related instruction for apprentices. - AA.
-Transfer means a shift of apprenticeship registration from one program to another where there is agreement between the apprentice and the affected apprenticeship committees or program sponsors. - BB.
-Unassignment means the temporary interruption of an apprentice contract. - CC.
+- AA.
+State Committee The Wisconsin State Electrical Apprenticeship Advisory Committee is advisory to the Department of Workforce Development and the Bureau of Apprenticeship Standards on matters of apprenticeship and to the Wisconsin Technical College System (WTCS) on matters of related instruction for apprentices. - BB.
+Transfer means a shift of apprenticeship registration from one program to another where there is agreement between the apprentice and the affected apprenticeship committees or program sponsors. - CC.
+Unassignment means the temporary interruption of an apprentice contract. - DD.
 Wisconsin Apprenticeship Advisory Council means the council created by WI Stats.
-15.227 (13). - DD.
+15.227 (13). - EE.
 Wisconsin Technical College System is a publicly funded system of colleges subject to Chapter 38 of the WI State Statutes and Technical College System Administrative Rules.

 II.
-Personnel of the State Heat & Frost Apprenticeship Advisory Committee
+Personnel of the State Electrical Apprenticeship Advisory Committee

+This Committee shall be composed of no less than ten (10) nor more than twenty (20) members.
 The intention is to have fair representation from local committees on the state committee.
 The Bureau of Apprenticeship Standards (BAS) will ensure that all areas of the state are properly represented on each state trade committee.